Ali-S1na/ICT171-Assignment-2/documentation.md

 <h1 align="center" id = sinatechservices> Sina Tech Services </h1>
-Sina Tech Services is a startup project providing software development and SEO optimization services to small businesses.
-This project is deployed on an AWS cloud server running Ubuntu Linux to host our business applications and manage clients.
+<p> Sina Tech Services is a startup project providing software development and SEO optimization services to small businesses.
+This project is deployed on an AWS cloud server running Ubuntu Linux to host our business applications and manage clients. </p>

 <h2 id = "contents"> Table Of Contents </h2>